Cruise Stranded by Virus Fears Ends With Roses in Cambodia

 The passengers cheered as they walked toward waiting buses and waved goodbye to other passengers watching from the ship’s deck.

+But there was concern that some people's supplies of necessary medication would run out and there were many text messages from worried family members back home..

+“So it was a question of being really, really thankful to the Cambodian government and really, really relieved that we can go home," Stanley said.
+“To be honest, until we'd actually gone off the ship, we didn't really believe it because we had one or two situations before where we thought we were getting off.”

-The Westerdam was unwelcome elsewhere even though operator Holland America Line said no cases of the COVID-19 viral illness have been confirmed among its 1,455 passengers and 802 crew members.
-Some 20 passengers had reported stomachaches or fever, but tests for the virus done at the Pasteur Institute in Phnom Penh showed none had the illness.
+The Westerdam's operator, Holland America Line, had said no cases of the virus had been confirmed among its 1,455 passengers and 802 crew members.
+Some 20 passengers reported stomachaches or fever, but tests for the virus done at the Pasteur Institute in Phnom Penh showed none had the illness.

-Hun Sen has said he acted for humanitarian reasons and said at the dock he wanted to allow passengers to return to their home countries.
+Hun Sen said he acted for humanitarian reasons and that he wanted passengers to be able to return to their home countries.

 “If Cambodia did not allow this ship to dock here, where should this ship go?” he said.
 "I want to inform Cambodians and the world that I coming here even for a short time means this is no time for discrimination and to be scared, but a time for everyone to be in solidarity to solve the problems we are facing now."